-Majority of the world’s diamonds pass through this area at some point as a Belgian was the one who developed one of the best tools to cut diamonds with.
+The majority of the world’s diamonds pass through this area at some point as a Belgian was the one who developed one of the best tools to cut diamonds with.
 If you’re thinking of buying, make sure that your diamond comes from a conflict-free area.

 Breakfast in Antwerpen

 Esco*Bar is one of the top brunch places in Antwerp.
 This cozy coffee bar with a healthy breakfast is right on your way from the station to the city center!